MeSoftHorny/WTRTI/docs/docs/index.md

       *Recommended to use __Gamescope__(v3.11.0+) for better performance.
 See [How-To](features.md/#gamescope-setup-linux).*
   **macOS**: 11.0 and later.
 See `Docs/MACOS_README.txt` in the zip file.
 - **Graphics**:
-  Buit-in OSD: Any OpenGL 3.3 or DX11 compatible GPU.
+  Built-in OSD: Any OpenGL 3.3 or DX11 compatible GPU.
   *RTSS OSD: Rivatuner Statistics Server v7.3+.
 [Download](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html)*
 - **VR**: SteamVR.
 See [VR section](features.md/#vr) for more info.